 Take at least three credit units (3 cu) from the Environmental list and up to one credit unit (1 cu) from the overall list of courses approved for the concentration (whether Environmental or Social and Governance).

-Please Note – Students who are currently concentrating in BEES and graduating in 2023 can follow the existing rules for the program set forth on the BEES Concentration page.
+Please Note – Students who declared BEES prior to the creation of the ESGB-BEES concentration and specialization can follow the existing rules for the program set forth on the BEES Concentration page.

 Concentrate in Environmental, Social and Governance Factors for Business (ESGB) with a Specialization in Social and Governance (SOGO)